 The ability to diagnose moisture budget variations, and their causes, within reanalyses and atmosphere models, using archived data has been evaluated.
-The work was performed using the ERA-I reanalysis data which reports the actual vertically integrated moisture fluxes and convergences as computed by the model used for the reanalysis.
-This allows an assessment of errors introduced by diagnostically evaluating these terms from the archived data.
-The climatological moisture budget is evaluated as well as anomalies during the Mississippi Valley flood of May-June-July 1993.
-Due to the assimilation procedure the ERA-I does not have a closed moisture budget and precipitation minus evaporation, P - E, does not balance the vertically integrated moisture convergence and tendency.
-However in diagnostic use of data from climate models, where this balance is more closely assured due to lack of data assimilation, the problem is always the evaluation of the vertically integrated moisture convergence.
-Hence here we focus on the evaluation of that using the ERA-I reanalysis as our test case.
-Conclusions are as follows:
+The work was performed using the ERA-I reanalysis data which reports vertically integrated moisture fluxes and con-557 vergences.
+This allows an assessment of errors introduced by diagnostically evaluating these 558 terms from the archived data.
+The climatological moisture budget is evaluated as well as 559 anomalies during the Mississippi Valley flood of May-June-July 1993.
+Due to the assimilation 560 procedure the ERA-I does not have a closed moisture budget and precipitation minus evapo-561 ration, P - E, does not balance the vertically integrated moisture convergence and tendency.
+562 However, in diagnostic use of data from climate models, where this balance is more closely 563 assured due to lack of data assimilation, the problem is always the evaluation of the vertically 564 integrated moisture convergence.
+Hence here we focus on the evaluation of that using the 565 ERA-I reanalysis as our test case.
+Conclusions are as follows: 566

-• Estimating the ERA-I reported vertically integrated moisture convergence by applying a centered finite difference scheme to the ERA-I reported vertically integrated moisture fluxes introduces significant error which is greater over land than ocean.
-This is probably strongly influenced by the use of fundamentally different numerical methods to evaluate terms related to convergence of moisture in the ERA-I model compared to those used in the diagnostic evaluation of moisture convergence.
-Since the results of methods used in the ERA-I cannot be reproduced using diagnostic data, and and the effects of moisture diffusion in the ERA-I also cannot, this error is considered irreducible.
+• Estimating the ERA-I reported vertically integrated moisture convergence by applying 567 a centered finite difference scheme to the ERA-I reported vertically integrated moisture 568 fluxes introduces significant error which is greater over land than ocean.
+Errors are 569 smaller when data closer to the ECMWF model resolution are used but do not disap-570 pear.
+The errors are probably partly due to the use of different numerical methods to 571 evaluate the ERA-I reported convergence of vertically integrated moisture fluxes to those 572 used in our diagnostic evaluation of moisture convergence.
+However, since the ECMWF 573 model itself uses yet different methods to update its moisture field, and since the ef-574 fects of moisture diffusion in the ERA-I cannot be diagnosed, some level of imbalance 575 between diagnosed moisture convergence, P - E and change in moisture storage has to 576 be accepted.
+577

-• In mid-latitudes where transient eddies cause significant time-averaged covariances of flow and humidity and, hence, time averaged moisture fluxes and convergence, use of 6-hourly data introduces far less error than daily data.
+In mid-latitudes where transient eddies cause significant time-averaged covariances of flow and humidity and, hence, time averaged moisture fluxes and convergence, use of 6-hourly data introduces far less error than daily data.
 The error from using daily data appears as an underestimation of transient eddy moisture fluxes and convergence.